milicapavlovic96/microservices/README.md

  ![Alt text](https://fv9-4.failiem.lv/thumb_show.php?i=mqb7bhgta&view "Title")

  # Description
+ Player can play in one team, and team can have multiple players.(one-to-many) Team can be part of exactly one league and league can have multiple teams.(one-to-many) One team can participate in several competitions and there is always several teams in one competition.(many-to-many)
  # Launching
 Open Command Prompt and navigate into the directory where project is (docker-compose.yaml must be present).
 Start up the Docker Engine, and run docker-compose up in Command Prompt.
 # Testing